asgallant/gViz.Table/README.md

 Contribution
 ------------
 Any contribution is highly appreciated.
-The best way to contribute code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).
+The best way to contribute code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests) of the [gViz.Table](https://github.com/asgallant/gViz.Table) package.
 In particular, I could really use a hand with the default styling (especially in IE!).

 Developer
 ---------